jimmiebergmann/blopp/README.md

 ```

 Writing this object will result in a file size of `15` bytes, compared to `26` if map method were used.
-Format is great for small size objects, but is limited to fundamental and std::array data types only.
+Using `format` is great for small size objects, but is limited to fundamental and array data types only.

 ## Build tests
 ```